 Understanding ERP Software and the User Types

-The first step for reducing ERP training costs is to understand your software and then, identify the different user groups who will need to be trained on the platform.
+The first step for reducing ERP training costs is to understand your software and then, identify the different user groups who will need to be trained and or hired.

 Enterprise resource planning software often undergoes custom configuration to suit an organization’s unique needs.
 Therefore, your ERP implementation partner can provide a precise overview of what features and functionalities your platform will include.
 That said, the average platform will have modules for the following departments or divisions.